oh-lang/oh-lang/WALKTHROUGH.md

 which we do using the `@Named` namespace.

 ```
+# this generic is inferred (recommended) at the call site:
 copy(@Named ~Value): value
     ...
     value(@Named Value)

-# or with declare-ahead:
+# it can be called like this, which implicitly infers the `value` type:
+copy(Value: 3)  # returns the integer `3`

+# this generic needs to be specified in brackets at the call site:
 copy[value](@Named Value): value
     ...
     value(@Named Value)

-# it can be called like this, which implicitly infers `value`:
-copy(Value: 3)  # returns the integer `3`
+# and because it's not default named (i.e., it's named `value` not `of`),

-# or explicitly typed like this:
+# you need to call it like this:
 copy[value: dbl](Value: 3)  # will return `3.0`
 ```

-TODO: we should be able to use `function[t: some_constraint](My_value: ~t): ...`.
-Maybe for functions we always annotate where we infer the type, e.g., `~t` happens where we infer, so we don't put it into the generic specification at the callsite, e.g., `function[t: int](My_value: 3)`.
-Maybe if `~` is used, then we don't allow putting it into an explicit generic specification.

 If you want default-named arguments with generics, see the next section.